 Free Modules

-In what follows, the expression free module refers to a free module of finite rank over a multivariate polynomial ring.
-More concretely, given a multivariate polynomial ring $R$, the free $R$-modules considered are of type $R^p$, where we think of $R^p$ as a free module with a given basis, namely the basis of standard unit vectors.
+.
+More concretely, given a ring $R$ of one of these types, the free $R$-modules considered are of type $R^p$, where we think of $R^p$ as a free module with a given basis, namely the basis of standard unit vectors.
 Accordingly, elements of free modules are represented by coordinate vectors, and homomorphisms between free modules by matrices.

 By convention, vectors are row vectors, and matrices operate by multiplication on the right.